“Centrosome is a microtubule-organizing centre in animal cells.”

 Also Read: Cells

-Learn more about centrosome, structure of centrosome, functions of centrosome, and other related biological concepts by registering at the BYJU’S website.
+Learn more about centrosome, the structure of centrosome, functions of the centrosome, and other related biological concepts by registering at the BYJU’S website.

 Frequently Asked Questions

 What do you understand by a centrosome?